Jubii100/Growbal/README.md

 ## License

-This project is proprietary and confidential to the Growbal Intelligence Platform.
+This project is proprietary and confidential to the Growbal Platform.